Meghalaya Jobs : NIT Meghalaya Recruitment 2025

 How to apply :

-Candidates possessing the requisite qualifications and also experience should apply in the attached format.
-The application deadline is May 18th, 2025 till 05:00 P.M.

-A soft PDF copy of the duly filled-up application form, age proof certificate, 10th, 12th, and highest qualification-degree certificates, and also mark sheets must be sent (in a merged format single PDF) via email to Dr. Prabir Kumar Saha (prabir.saha@nitm.ac.in) cc to Dr. Shubhankar Majumdar (shub@nitm.ac.in) and the email’s subject should be “Application for Field Assistant Position (TTDF Project) in the Department of ECE”.
+Candidates may send a soft PDF copy of the duly filled-up application form, age proof certificate, 10th, 12th, and highest qualification-degree certificates, and mark sheets ( in a merged format single PDF) via email to Dr. Satyendra Singh Yadav (satyendra@nitm.ac.in) and cc to Dr. Pallab Maji (pallab.maji@gahanai.com), Dr. Abhishek Sarkhel (abhishek.sarkhel@nitm.ac.in).
+The subject of the email should be “Application for JRF Position for Accelerated Research on 6G Ecosystem TTDF/6G/421”.

 Detailed Advertisement : Click Here